Tee-Y Mix: Career

+On 3 August 2012, Tee-Y Mix produced the Hennessy Artistry theme song "Bartender" by M.I and Naeto C for Hennessy.
 On 14 January 2022, he released his first official single "Closer".
 The song features guest vocals from Oxlade and Moelogo.

 Project Fame West Africa

 In 2008, Tee-Y Mix appeared as one of three judges for the reality television music competition show Project Fame West Africa.
 Tee-Y Mix, along with fellow judges Adé Bantu and Bibie Brew, evaluated thousands of amateur contestants in their ability to sing.
 Tee-Y Mix won praise as a sympathetic and compassionate judge.
 In 2020, he was also a judge on the pilot season of Access the stars music TV reality show.

 Vivace Records

 In 2014 Tee-Y Mix launched his record label Vivace Records.